 This internship is available in fall semester 2017, spring semester 2018, and summer semester 2018.
 Students interested in enrolling in this internship should notify Ms. Armstrong-Wright at email@example.com.

 Summer internships with judges and attorneys

 Pre-law students are eligible for placement in summer internships for 3 or 6 credit hours.
 If you are interested in interning during the summer of 2018 with a judge, law firm, corporation (legal division), U.S. Senator or Congressman, or government office, please send Ms. Armstrong-Wright the following information by March 1:

 - Your class, major, and GPA

 - Practice areas of interest to you

 Students participating in this internship program will not be paid by the judges or attorneys who host them, but may earn 3 or 6 hours credit (S/U) in political science.
-Interns are required to work with their assigned judges/lawyers for 10/20 hours per week, to receive a favorable review from the judges/lawyers, and to write a 10 page paper on a topic relevant to the internship.
-Mrs. Littleton will serve as Instructor for these internships.
+Interns are required to work with their assigned judges/lawyers for 10-20 hours per week, receive a favorable review from the judges/lawyers, and write a 10-page paper on a topic relevant to the internship.
+Ms. Armstrong-Wright will serve as instructor for these internships.

 Distinguished Alumni Lecture Series

 Pre-Law students enrolled in the College of Liberal Arts may compete for several pre-law scholarships: